OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 - `yarn run deploy -- governance --timelock-name DemoTimelock --token-name DemoToken --governor-name DemoGovernor --simulate`

-### Adding previously deployed contracts to Defender Admin
+### Adding Previously Deployed Contracts to Defender Admin

 Any previously deployed contracts can be added to Defender admin with the task `to-defender`.